leanprover-community/mathlib3/style.md

 # Library Style Guidelines #
 Author: [Jeremy Avigad](http://www.andrew.cmu.edu/user/avigad)

-This is an old version for Lean 2.
+**This is an old version for Lean 2** Some suggestions are outdated, but it is a good introduction to understand the format of theorem names in `mathlib.`

 Files in the Lean library generally adhere to the following guidelines and conventions.
 Having a uniform style makes it easier to browse the